VibeCoder01/ConsentFormFetcher/README.md

 # ConsentForm Fetcher

-This is a Next.js application designed to fetch, display, and pre-populate medical consent forms from The Royal College of Radiologists (RCR) website.
+This is a Next.js application designed to fetch, display, and intelligently pre-populate medical consent forms from The Royal College of Radiologists (RCR) website.

+---

+## User Guide

+This guide explains how to use the application to prepare a consent form.

+### 1. The Main Screen

+The application is divided into two main sections:
+-   **Left Sidebar**: Contains the patient and clinician details forms, and the list of available consent forms.
+-   **Main Area**: Displays the fields of the selected PDF form for review and editing.

+### 2. Entering Patient Details

+On the left sidebar, you will find a "Patient Details" form.

+-   **Initial Data**: The form starts with dummy data ("John Smith").
+Fields with this initial data have a red background.
+This red highlight disappears as soon as you edit a field or import live data.
+-   **Manual Entry**: You can manually type the patient's information into each field.
+-   **Fetch Live Data**: To import data automatically, click the **"Get Live Patient Demographics"** button.
+A pop-up will appear where you can enter a patient's **KOMS patient number**.
+Pressing Enter or clicking the button will fetch the patient's details and populate the form.
+    -   When live data is loaded, dropdown menus like "Name of Hospital" are reset, requiring a manual selection.
+-   **Age Warning**: If you enter a Date of Birth for a patient who is under 16, the field will turn red, and a warning dialog will appear.
+This is to ensure correct consent procedures are followed for minors.

+### 3. Selecting Staff Members

+Below the patient details, you will find two dropdown menus:

+-   **Select Clinician**: Choose the responsible clinician from this list.
+If you select a staff member whose title does not contain "Consultant," the field will turn orange as a warning.
+-   **Macmillan Contact**: This is part of the patient form.
+Choose the appropriate Macmillan contact.
+If the selected person's title does not contain "Macmillan," the field will turn orange.

+### 4. Selecting a Consent Form

+-   The **"Available Forms"** section on the left sidebar lists all consent forms scraped from the RCR website, organized by category.
+-   Click on a form title to select it.

+### 5. Reviewing and Generating the PDF

+-   Once you select a form, its fillable fields will appear in the main content area.
+-   The application will intelligently pre-populate these fields based on the patient and clinician data you entered.
+The source of the pre-filled data (e.g., "matched with - Patient Full Name") is shown above each field.
+-   Review all fields for accuracy.
+You can edit any pre-filled information directly on this screen.
+-   When you are satisfied, click the **"Submit & Open PDF"** button.
+A new browser tab will open with the finalized, filled-in PDF, ready for you to print or save.

+### 6. Configuration

+-   Click the **Settings** icon (⚙️) in the top-right corner to go to the Configuration page.
+-   From here, you can:
+    -   Manually trigger an update to fetch the latest forms from the RCR website.
+    -   Navigate to a separate page to add, edit, or remove staff members from the dropdown lists.

+---

+## Tech Guide

+This guide provides a technical overview of the application's architecture and logic for developers.

-## Core Logic and Architecture
+### 1. Core Architecture

-The application follows a client-server model built with Next.js, where the frontend is a React-based single-page application and the backend consists of server-side "flows" that handle data processing.
+The application is a client-server model built with Next.js.
+The frontend is a React-based single-page application, and the backend consists of server-side "flows" that handle data processing and interactions with external services.

+-   **Frontend**: `src/app/page.tsx` is the main component, managing state for patient data, staff selections, and the selected form.
+It orchestrates calls to the backend flows.
+UI components are built with ShadCN.
+-   **Backend Flows**: Server-side logic is encapsulated in TypeScript files within `src/ai/flows/`.
+These handle tasks like scraping, PDF parsing, and PDF filling.

-### 1. Configuration and Data Management
+### 2. Data Management and Scraping

--   **Data Scraping (`/config`)**: The application has a configuration page that allows a user to manually trigger an update of the consent forms.
-The source URL is defined in `src/config/app.json`.
-When triggered, a scraping flow (`src/ai/flows/scrape-forms-flow.ts`) fetches the RCR consent form webpage, parses it using `cheerio`, and extracts the title and URL of all PDF forms.
+-   **Data Source**: The URL for the RCR consent form page is defined in `src/config/app.json`.
+-   **Scraping**: The `scrapeRcrForms` flow (`src/ai/flows/scrape-forms-flow.ts`) is triggered from the `/config` page.
+It uses `cheerio` to parse the RCR webpage and extract the title and URL of all PDF forms.
 -   **Data Storage**: The scraped form data is stored in `public/consent-forms.json`.
-The application includes logic to check if the local JSON file is outdated compared to the live website and prompts the user to update if necessary.
+The application automatically checks if this file is outdated compared to the live website on startup and prompts the user to update if necessary via the `checkForFormUpdates` flow (`src/ai/flows/update-check-flow.ts`).
--   **Staff Data (`src/config/staff.json`)**: A local JSON file stores a list of staff members, including their name, job title, and phone number.
--   **Staff Management UI (`/config/staff`)**: The application provides a dedicated user interface to add, edit, and remove staff members.
-This UI reads from and writes directly to `staff.json` via a dedicated API endpoint (`/api/staff`).

-### 2. Main User Interface (`src/app/page.tsx`)

--   **Patient Details Form**: A form is displayed on the sidebar allowing the user to input patient details (name, DOB, address, etc.).
-The hospital name is a dropdown to ensure consistency.
-This data is managed in the main page's state.
-    -   **Initial Data Highlighting**: Fields populated with the initial dummy data are highlighted with a red background.
-This highlighting is removed as soon as a user edits the field or imports live data.
-    -   **Live Demographics Fetch**: A "Get Live Patient Demographics" button opens a pop-up where a user can enter a KOMS patient number.
-Pressing Enter or clicking the button fetches patient details from the KOMS service.
-On a successful import, only the dropdown menus (Clinician, Hospital, Macmillan Contact) are reset to their default values.
-    -   **Age Verification**: If the entered Date of Birth indicates the patient is under 16, the input field is highlighted in red, and a warning dialog appears to ensure the correct consent procedures are followed.
--   **Clinician and Macmillan Contact Selection**: Two dropdown menus in the sidebar allow the user to select a clinician and a Macmillan contact from the list managed in `staff.json`.
-These dropdowns are highlighted until a selection is made.
-    -   **Title Validation**: To prevent errors, the "Clinician" field will turn orange if the selected staff member's title does not include "Consultant."
-Similarly, the "Macmillan Contact" field will turn orange if the selected title does not include "Macmillan."
--   **Form List**: The application reads `consent-forms.json` and displays the available forms in a categorized, accordion-style list.
+-   **Staff Data**: Staff members are stored in `src/config/staff.json`.
+A dedicated UI at `/config/staff` allows for managing this list, which is served via a simple API endpoint at `/api/staff`.

-### 3. PDF Interaction and Pre-population
+### 3. PDF Interaction and Pre-population Logic

-This is the most complex part of the application's logic.
-When a user selects a form from the list, the following sequence occurs:
+This is the most complex part of the application.

-1.  **Field Extraction (`src/ai/flows/get-pdf-fields-flow.ts`)**: A request is sent to a server-side flow.
-This flow downloads the selected PDF and uses the `pdf-lib` library to inspect its structure and extract a list of all fillable field names.
-Crucially, it filters out and **excludes checkboxes, fields containing "initials" or "signature", and any fields that start with "st " or "lt "** from this list.
+1.  **Field Extraction (`src/ai/flows/get-pdf-fields-flow.ts`)**: When a user selects a form, this flow is called.
+It downloads the PDF and uses the `pdf-lib` library to inspect it and extract the names of all fillable fields.
+It intentionally filters out checkboxes and fields related to signatures or initials to reduce clutter.

-2.  **Dynamic Form Rendering (`src/components/pdf-form.tsx`)**: The list of field names is sent back to the client.
-The main page then renders a dynamic form, creating a text input for each field name received from the backend.
-The UI clearly indicates which patient data was used to pre-fill each field (e.g., "matched with - Clinician Name + Title + Phone").
+2.  **Dynamic Form Rendering (`src/components/pdf-form.tsx`)**: The list of field names is returned to the client, which then renders a dynamic form with a text input for each field.

-3.  **Intelligent Pre-population (`prePopulateForm` in `page.tsx`)**: Before rendering the form, the application attempts to intelligently pre-populate the fields using the entered patient data and selected staff details.
-This is done via a mapping object (`patientMappings`).
+3.  **Intelligent Pre-population (`prePopulateForm` in `page.tsx`)**: Before rendering, the application tries to intelligently match and pre-fill the PDF fields using the available patient and staff data.
-    -   The logic normalizes both the PDF field name and the mapping keys (by converting to lowercase and removing special characters) to ensure a high chance of a match.
+    -   **Normalization**: It normalizes both the PDF field names and the mapping keys (from the `patientMappings` object) by converting them to lowercase and removing special characters to increase the likelihood of a match.
+    -   **Matching Strategy**:
-    -   For most fields, it checks if the normalized PDF field name *includes* a normalized key (e.g., `hospitalnumber` includes `hospitalnumber`).
+        -   For most keys, it checks if the normalized PDF field name *includes* a normalized mapping key.
-    -   **Special `startsWith` Logic**: For the keys 'name', 'date', and 'hospital', a more precise `startsWith` check is used.
-This allows it to correctly match "Name", "Name 2", "Date", and "Date 1" without incorrectly matching fields like "Hospital Name" or "Date of Birth".
+        -   For the keys 'name', 'date', and 'hospital', it uses a more precise `startsWith` check to avoid incorrect matches (e.g., to prevent "Name of hospital" from matching the patient's "name").
+    -   **Contextual Rules**:
-    -   **Clinician Details Rule**: A specific rule handles clinician details.
-If a field name matches a clinician-related key (e.g., "clinician name", "name of person", or "responsible consultant"), it is populated with a combined string of the selected clinician's details: "Dr. Jane Doe, Consultant Oncologist - 12345".
-There is also a contextual rule to handle cases where a "Name" field is immediately followed by a "Job Title" field, populating them with the clinician's name and title respectively.
-This prevents patient data from being entered into fields meant for staff.
+        -   **Clinician Details**: A special rule handles a common pattern where a "Name" field is followed by a "Job Title" field.
+It correctly populates these with the selected clinician's details.
-    -   **Post-Clinician Blank Fields**: After filling the clinician name and job title, the logic specifically ensures that the next `Name` field (often for a witness or second signatory) and the `Date` field that follows it are left blank.
+        -   **Post-Clinician Blank Fields**: The logic is explicitly designed to leave the next `Name` field and the subsequent `Date` field blank after filling the clinician's name and job title.
+This prevents patient data from being entered into fields meant for a witness or second signatory.
-    -   **Macmillan Contact Rule**: If a field name includes "contact details" or "contact number", it is populated with a combined string of the selected Macmillan contact's name, title, and phone number (e.g., "Memory Masamba, Macmillan Radiographer - 01227 864311").
+        -   **Macmillan Contact**: If a field name includes "contact details" or "contact number," it's populated with the selected Macmillan contact's information.

-4.  **Final PDF Generation**: After the user reviews and potentially edits the pre-populated data in the dynamic form, they click "Submit".
-    -   The final form data is sent to the `fillPdf` flow (`src/ai/flows/fill-pdf-flow.ts`).
+4.  **Final PDF Generation (`src/ai/flows/fill-pdf-flow.ts`)**: After the user reviews the form, the final data is sent to the `fillPdf` flow.
-    -   This flow uses `pdf-lib` to fill the original PDF with the user-provided data.
+    -   This flow uses `pdf-lib` to fill the original PDF with the final data.
-    -   The filled PDF is saved to a temporary file, and its unique ID is returned to the client.
+    -   The filled PDF is saved to a temporary file in the `/tmp` directory, and its unique ID is returned to the client.
-    -   The client then opens a new browser tab pointing to an API route (`/api/filled-pdf/[id]`), which serves the generated PDF for viewing and saving.
+    -   The client then opens a new tab pointing to an API route (`/api/filled-pdf/[id]`), which serves the generated PDF for viewing and printing.